Webinar video: TinyML for industrial use cases with STMicroelectronics and AvnetTinyMLJuly 24, 2020

 Edge Impulse is free to use on any hardware and compatible with commercial use (no royalties and all exported code is open source under the Apache 2.0 license).
 There is an enterprise subscription available for customers going into production, with multiple engineers or large datasets.

 Can I use spatial filtering on my images?

 You can plug in custom processing blocks (https://docs.edgeimpulse.com/docs/custom-blocks) that do this.
-We currently use these blocks to reduce colour depth, but it's easy to plug in blocks that do more complex manipulations on image data.
+We currently use these blocks to reduce color depth, but it's easy to plugin blocks that do more complex manipulations on image data.

 Is fixed point inference (int8) the way forward for TinyML, or will there be coexistence with floating point (float32)?